MStenke/labs/calm/lab4/calm_workshop_lab4_marketplace.rst

 .. figure:: http://s3.nutanixworkshops.com/calm/lab4/image16.png

 Fix each of the errors listed within the Blueprint.
 Once all the errors have been corrected, make additional changes to each of the **Mongo** services (i.e. VM, Package, etc...) and launch the blueprint.
-Continue to make chnages until the the Blueprint successfully deploys.
+Continue to make changes until the Blueprint successfully deploys.

 .. figure:: http://s3.nutanixworkshops.com/calm/lab4/image17.png